MALVERN AUTUMN SHOW

 Anyone looking to take a moment to relax and escape the bustling show could head to the tearoom for tea and delicious homemade cake.

-RURAL CRAFTS AND FORGOTTON SKILLS
+RURAL CRAFTS AND FORGOTTEN SKILLS

 The Rural Crafts and Forgotten Skills Area celebrates some of Britain’s most traditional activities.
 Visitors can learn from expert artisanal crafts people about some of the skills and pastimes which have survived over the years and continue to thrive today.

-The list of exhibitors is as follows:
+The list of exhibitors at the 2023 show was as follows:

 Sebastien David – Stone Carver